felixhummel/postgrest-docs/intro.rst

 Declarative Programming
 -----------------------

 It's easier to ask PostgreSQL to join data for you and let its query planner figure out the details than to loop through rows yourself.
 It's easier to assign permissions to db objects than to add guards in controllers.
 (This is especially true for cascading permissions in data dependencies.)
-It's easier set constraints than to litter code with sanity checks.
+It's easier to set constraints than to litter code with sanity checks.

 Leak-proof Abstraction
 ----------------------